henrik-makeri/PasswordGen-FileEncryption/README.md

 # crypto tools

-I wanted to make something a little bigger than another tiny "generate a password" script. it started there, then it turned into file encryption, hashing, and a desktop gui.
+I wanted to make something a little bigger than another "generate a password" script. it started there, then it turned into file encryption, hashing, and a desktop gui.

 ![gui preview](docs/gui-screenshot.svg)